0xtanja/echo-crystal/README.md

 </div>
 <br>

+## About

-This project is intended to be educational, for-research-only and be solving a fictional problem, and is not intended to work on any production environment whatsoever as it can potentially leak private information due to its most basic functionality.
+This project is intended to be educational, for-research-only and solving a fictional problem, and is not intended to work on any production environment whatsoever as it can potentially leak private information due to its most basic functionality.

 ## Requirements